A year of Progress:

 is the first step towards Better Schools.

-In the last year since taking office and a new Board in place, we improved our accreditation status, eliminated the deficit, settled the lawsuit that had cost the school system $20 million, restored civility to the Board meetings, and begun the slow process of rebuilding trust.
-Much remains to be done and we need to get our focus on our primary mission--ensuring that all DeKalb children have the opportunity to obtain a high quality education.
+We still have much to do!
+We must stay focused on our primary mission - to ensure that all DeKalb children have the opportunity to obtain a high quality education.
 Even for those who do not live in the county, DeKalb's position as the third largest school system in Georgia and an integral part of metro Atlanta means that its success is critical to all, and any failure poses a risk to the entire metro area.
 We are moving forward--we cannot afford to move back.

 Help Us Continue to Move Forward.